Christmas in Romania: Christmas music

-Many folklore musicians covered, re-mastered or did renditions to those songs, some of them being well-known artists such as Maria Tănase.
+Many folklore musicians covered, re-mastered or did renditions to those songs, some of them being well-known artists, such as Maria Tănase.
 Beyond traditional music, mainstream artists have also involved themselves in Christmas culture.
-One example is Madrigal choir who covered over 20 carols. Ştefan Hruşcă is another Christmas music alumni who kicks off Christmas nationwide tours in late November yearly.
+One example is the Madrigal choir, who covered over 20 carols. Ștefan Hrușcă is another Christmas music alumni, holding Christmas nationwide tours in late November yearly.
 He had also covered hundreds of songs and put them on at least three Christmas albums.
-Rock & Roll singer-songwriter and actor Ştefan Bănică, Jr. has a now-traditional concert series to honor Christmas, ever since 2002.
+Rock & Roll singer-songwriter and actor Ștefan Bănică Jr. has a now-traditional concert series to honor Christmas, ever since 2002.
 They are called Împreună de Crăciun / Concert extraordinar de Craciun and take place at Sala Palatului in Bucharest.
 He also released a Christmas album including the top ten smash hit "Doar o dată e Crăciunul" (Christmas Is Only Once).

-Singer Paula Seling also has two Christmas compilations — "Colinde şi cântece sfinte" (out 1998), "Albumul de Craciun" (out 2002), "De Sărbători" (out 2006) and more lately "A mai trecut un an" (Another Year Over) (out 2010).
-She released three music videos to promote the albums for the songs "O, ce veste minunată!", "Trei păstori" and "A mai trecut un an".
+Singer Paula Seling also has several Christmas compilations — "Colinde și cântece sfinte" (out 1998), "Albumul de Crăciun" (out 2002), "De Sărbători" (out 2006), and more lately "A mai trecut un an" (Another Year Over) (out 2010).
+She released three music videos to promote the albums for the songs "O, ce veste minunată!", "Trei păstori", and "A mai trecut un an".

 R&B singer Andra also released a Christmas album in 2007, entitled "Vis de iarnă" (Winter Dream).
 The title single benefited from a music video in which Andra is traveling home to gather with her family for Christmas.
-Singer Elena Gheorghe also covered the song "Silent Night, and alongside band Mandinga released a Christmas album "De Craciun".
+Singer Elena Gheorghe also covered the song "Silent Night", and alongside band Mandinga released a Christmas album, "De Crăciun".

 Pop music duo André also released a Christmas EP in late 2000.
-It is entitled "Noapte de Vis" and it contains both Christmas-related song and other songs.
+It is entitled "Noapte de Vis", and it contains both Christmas-related song and other songs.
 The title single is also known as "Moşule, ce tânăr eşti!"
-(How you are, Santa!) was described more as a dance-pop club hit than as a Christmas song even peaking at number-one on the Romanian Top 100.
+(How young you are, Santa!), and it was described more as a dance-pop club hit than as a Christmas song, even peaking at number-one on the Romanian Top 100.